|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 First War Patrol

-On June 12, 1942 Grouper departed on her first war patrol and torpedoed and damaged two transports in the China Sea before returning to Pearl Harbor July 30, 1942.
+On June 12, 1942 at 5:00pm departed Midway Atoll to resume her first war patrol proceeding westward across the Pacific and the China Sea and torpedoed and damaged two transports before returning to Pearl Harbor on July 30, 1942.

 Second War Patrol